sfos13/project/README.md

 **Problem in Context**

 A situation that occurs frequently is what happened previously in MVC.
 So the user makes an action, and then the controller handles input, the model updates the game and in the end it is visible because of the viewer.
-This happens always the same way, so the game needs to handle this sequence of events without using a 'while'or a'for'.
+This happens always the same way, so the game needs to handle this sequence of events without using a 'while' or a 'for'.

 **The Pattern**

-Is used in almost every game and it's considered one of the basics of programming, avoiding inserting repeated data.
+It's used in almost every game, and it's considered one of the basics of programming, avoiding inserting repeated data.
 It tracks the passage of time and with each turn of the loop, it processes user input without blocking.
 For example, this could've been used to define that Donkey Kong throws barrels until Mario reaches the top floor

 **Implementation**

-In the game it's visible where which component is:
+In the game it's visible where each component is:

 - [Controller](src/main/java/com/aor/DK/controller)
 - [Viewer](src/main/java/com/aor/DK/Viewer)